A new reason to eat organic: a diverse microbiome

 The importance of microbiomes for health

 The microbiome has a significant effect on health.
 Research has revealed that microbes can play a major role in malnourishment and obesity, and affect all our organs through the immune, nervous and vascular systems.
 By far the most bacteria (and moulds and other micro-organisms) in the human body are in our digestive system.
-There are approximately 100 times more bacteria in our intestines than on our skin (ten times as many in the lungs).
 And there also seems to be a clear link between the diversity of the microbiome in the intestines and health.
 Studies have highlighted a number of facts, including that healthy people over the age of 90 have greater biodiversity in their guts than average adults.

 The importance of diversity in your microbiome

 The biodiversity hypothesis, a new version of the old hygiene hypothesis, asserts that contact with the natural environment enriches the human microbiome, which boosts the immune system and provides protection against allergies and inflammatory diseases.
 Consequently, avoiding contact with natural biodiversity (e.g., by eating large amounts of processed and one-sided food) can have a negative influence on the immune system.
 Scientists agree that exposure to a highly diverse range of micro-organisms early in life is important for the prevention of an overactive immune system.
 The soil is an important factor in this.
 Infants growing up in natural surroundings and playing outside ingest large quantities of soil every day.
 This makes an important contribution to the development of their immune system.

 New techniques make the loss of intestinal biodiversity visible